Hochul’s $227B budget helps NYC transit, migrant response

 Budget briefing documents say Hochul wants to give judges greater discretion by removing the “least restrictive means” standard to ensure a defendant returns to court, as opposed to considering how dangerous they appear.
 The governor said the current guidelines are not always clear and that she wants to provide “clarity for the judges.”

-State Senator Jessica Ramos, a Democrat who represents Queens, gave a frosty response to the bail proposal.
+State Sen. Jessica Ramos, a Democrat who represents Queens, gave a frosty response to the bail proposal.

 “I am not keen on budging on any of the bail reform work that we have done,” Ramos said.
 “It is incomplete work and I am hoping that the response is to actually build the mental healthcare facilities that we need so New Yorkers who are engaging in harm-doing can actually receive the services and given the treatment that they deserve.”